Module 4: Introduction to General Circulation Models

-We have already learned about very simple climate models that represent the whole earth in one box, and slightly more advanced models that represent the Earth in a few latitudinal bands.
+We have already learned about very simple climate models that represent the whole earth in one box and slightly more advanced models that represent the Earth in a few latitudinal bands.
 As you might imagine, there is a whole spectrum of models, and at the far end in terms of complexity are GCMs — which can mean either General Circulation Model or Global Climate Model.
 There are GCMs that model just the atmosphere (AGCMs), just the oceans (OGCMs) and those that include both (AOGCMs).
 These models divide the Earth up into a big 3-D grid and then treat each little cube or cell similar to the way we treat reservoirs in STELLA models.
 The basic structure of a GCM can be seen in the figure below:

 As you can see, the models include land, air, and ocean domains, and each of these domains is treated somewhat separately since different processes act within the various domains.
 The more cells in a model, the closer it can approximate the real Earth, but too many cells would require more computing power than is available.
 The history of these models is closely connected to the history of advances in computing power, and the current generation of high-end GCMs are among the most computationally-intensive programs in existence.
-Models are in a continuing state of development and evolution, so in the future they will be more complex and realistic; with continued advances in computational power and reduction in cost of runs, models are set to take on more ambitious tasks such as making very fine projections about an ever expanding number of environmental variables.
+Models are in a continuing state of development and evolution, so in the future, they will be more complex and realistic; with continued advances in computational power and reduction in the cost of runs, models are set to take on more ambitious tasks such as making very fine projections about an ever-expanding number of environmental variables.
 Combine them with robots and look out!

 What’s so important about these models that people would devote their careers to building and refining programs that take days to run on the fastest computers?
 The power and utility of these models is that they can show us how climate changes on a regional scale, which is of utmost importance in planning for our future.
 In our future, we are probably going to be the most effective in dealing with climate change on the scale of regions like states and countries, so having a model that shows us what those regional changes are likely to be is a very important tool.

 A key aspect of using models is understanding the uncertainty of their predictions.
-They are simulations after all.
-As you will see most of the results are cast in terms of ranges, for instance the temperature predictions for 2100 under the different emission scenarios are given with significant bands of uncertainty.
+They are simulations, after all.
+As you will see, most of the results are cast in terms of ranges, for instance, the temperature predictions for 2100 under the different emission scenarios are given with significant bands of uncertainty.
 The reading for this module is the Summary of the Intergovernmental Panel on Climate Change for Policy Makers.
-When you read this you will see how scientists convey the uncertainty of model predictions.
+When you read this, you will see how scientists convey the uncertainty of model predictions.